-A Personal Injury Law Firm Serving Car Accident Victims in Illinois and Greater Chicago
+A Chicago Personal Injury Law Firm Serving Car Accident Victims In Dealing With Progressive Insurance

 The Progressive Corporation is the nation’s fourth-largest private auto insurer, writing over $20 billion in premiums.
 When negotiating with Progressive, it is important to remember that this company is a private, for-profit business and you are asking them for money.
 Since Progressive makes money by selling policies and loses money by paying claims, they are not on your side, since their interests are in direct opposition to yours.

 Your Claim Against Progressive’s Insurance Policy

 In most cases, the victim of a car accident caused by the negligence of the other driver file claims against the negligent driver’s auto liability insurance policy.
 In some cases, however, this may not be enough.
 If the driver was breaking Illinois auto insurance law by driving without liability insurance, for example, you may be forced to rely on your own insurance, unless the driver possesses enough personal resources to pay your claim.

 Even if the other driver was insured, his or her policy limits might not be enough to fully satisfy your claim – Illinois law requires only $25,000 in coverage per victim, up to a maximum of $50,000 per accident.
 If the negligent driver cannot pay the remainder, you may have to rely on your own insurance to cover it.

 Finally, you may be forced to rely on your own insurance for your claim if you were victimized by a hit and run driver who disappeared immediately after the accident.
 In any of these cases, you can rely on your own Progressive auto liability insurance policy, which is required by law to include uninsured and underinsured motorist insurance of at least $20,000 per victim and $40,000 per accident.

 Do I Need a Lawyer to Handle My Claim?